awesome18x/ngrx-demo/README.md

 # Angular Ngrx store

-step 1: After create a project Angular, we install ngrx with command: ng add @ngrx/store
+step 1: After create a project Angular, we install ngrx with command: ng add @ngrx/store step 2: create a structure by feauture project
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.